VegaDeftwing/OpGuidesHugoSrc/content/Other/HCI2/whatelse.md

 ## Network Transparency

 Network Transparency is a neat concept, basically, it means you can use a program over the network as if it were local.
 I think the coolest example of this is the X Window System on Linux, which lets you run graphical programs on a remote computer, even one with no screen attached, and have the window be visible on your own computer.
-For example, while you could always setup a file server to access file remotely, you could also just use X's network transparency to forward the entire file manager window to your computer and browse files like normal (not that you should)
+For example, while you could always set up a file server to access file remotely, you could also just use X's network transparency to forward the entire file manager window to your computer and browse files like normal (not that you should)

 I'd love to see more applications and backend software (like X) support this.

 ## The Ability to go Back In Time

 A lot of software already runs on an idea of 'events' or 'transactions', whatever you want to call it.
-What I want is for these to always be undo-able, at least for window of time or number of past events.
+What I want is for these to always be undo-able, at least for a window of time or number of past events.
 This might mean updates, changes to a file, or just scrolling down on a screen.

 A refresh should try to bring you to the previous state, dismissed notifications should be able to be un-dissmissed.